A teen’s guide for charitable giving

 How to donate things

-Most of us don’t form a strong connection to money until we’re older, so charitable giving can be more meaningful for younger kids if it’s tangible — something they can see and hold like, like donating food to a food pantry or donating toys and clothes to a shelter.
+For parents Most of us don’t form a strong connection to money until we’re older, so charitable giving can be more meaningful for younger kids if it’s tangible — something they can see and hold like, like donating food to a food pantry or donating toys and clothes to a shelter.
 Once kids are familiar with the idea of helping other people, and why that matters, then parents can ask them to set aside money to donate.

 Almost everyone has things around their house that would be good to donate like gently used clothes, toys, and furniture.
 Young kids might find it hard to let go of old toys (even ones they haven’t thought of in months), so it’s a good idea to talk about why you’re donating these toys and how they will help others.

-Teens and adults can also benefit from asking questions like: When did I last use this?
+For teens Teens and adults can also benefit from asking questions like: When did I last use this?
 Would someone else get more enjoyment out of this than I do?
 If your skateboard is covered in three layers of dust, that could be a sign you can live without it.

 You can also donate new items, too.
 Many charities have wish lists (like this one for Ronald McDonald House Charities) on their websites for the items that they need the most.